jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 ## Slide 13: Simple Promise code sample

 * Popular in JavaScript (called *defer* in jQuery)
-* Similar to the future we saw earlier but chainiable
+* Similar to the future we saw earlier but chainable
 * A promise begets a promise which begets a promise…
 * There are strict rules for the ordering of operations in promise chains, specifically regarding failure/rejection
 * This implementation is also very true to the Promises/A and Promises/A+ specifications